aaronhktan/cbschedule/README.md

 - Show more details about class on selection (DONE as of 2016-06-14)
 - See more useful information like friend's name and/or classroom (DONE as of 2016-06-14)
 - Timeline support!
 (DONE as of 2016-10-11)
+- Automatic wakeup and fetching at the beginning of the day (DONE as of 2016-11-23)

 ## Screenshots